VeraCrypt, an open source tool available on all major operating systems, is well-suited to meet the data encryption needs of virtually any media team.

 Volume Format: You’ve reached the final window in the Creation Wizard.
 Double-check that you’ve memorized your encryption password, or saved it in your password manager.
 Now you’re ready to hit Format, and wait as VeraCrypt does the rest of the work.
 To increase the randomness of the number generator running the encryption, move your mouse around the application window.

-When you've inserted your encrypted device and opened up the VeraCrypt volume manager, you're ready to proceed.
+When you've inserted your encrypted drive and opened up the VeraCrypt volume manager, you're ready to proceed.
 Hit “Select Device” on the volume manager window and choose your storage device from the available options.
 Next, enter your device password.

 With your encrypted VeraCrypt volume mounted, you can now access the drive through Finder.
 On this system, we’ll be working with a Finder window under “Devices.”
 We’ve added some project files for safekeeping.
 When you’re done, go ahead and “Dismount” the device from the VeraCrypt application window.